F. Nelson Blount: Monadnock, Steamtown & Northern Railroad

-Subsequently, on April 26, 1961, Blount and his associates founded a separate standard-gauge tourist excursion railroad, the Monadnock, Steamtown & Northern, to provide the steam train rides.
+On April 26, 1961, Blount and his associates founded a standard-gauge tourist excursion railroad, the Monadnock, Steamtown & Northern, to provide the steam train rides.
 Blount had hoped to operate on the Boston & Maine's Cheshire Branch between North Walpole and Keene, but B&M labor issues led to the first MS&N trains briefly operating on the Claremont and Concord Railway in the summer of 1961.
 In 1962, Blount's MS&N finally operated between Keene and Gilboa while he discussed a state-funded Steamtown, U.S.A. opening in Keene.
 The MS&N later operated out of North Walpole in 1963, and in Vermont between 1964 and 1967.
 The MS&N ceased operations just after Blount's untimely death, and was dissolved in August 1971.

 Steamtown, U.S.A.

 Blount envisioned his collection as the cornerstone to a grand museum at North Walpole, to be called "Steamtown, U.S.A".
 He first planned to open this museum at his North Walpole facility, but soon diverted his attention to Keene to allow for a larger museum space.
 Blount hoped to commit the state of New Hampshire to fund the museum's construction and offered 20 of his steam locomotives as an incentive; meanwhile, he would control the Monadnock, Steamtown & Northern, which was to be the separate excursion operator on the B&M Cheshire Branch.
 Local and state support was initially strong, but delays on a sale of the Cheshire Branch and some negative press in the state led to the newly elected state government killing the Keene plans in early 1963.
 Promised support for Steamtown from the state of New Hampshire never materialized, leading to yet another move back to North Walpole in 1963.
 This was the first year that the collection was open to the public (as opposed to just MS&N train rides), and soon it was decided that the North Walpole site was too small for the many visitors who came.